HRAVYGAMER/LocalizationManager/CONTRIBUTING.md

 ```

 **Also pull after releases:**
-- When a maintainer creates a release, version files are updated
+- When a maintainer creates a release, `LocalizationManager.csproj` and `CHANGELOG.md` are updated
 - Always sync before starting new work to avoid conflicts

 ### Commit Message Best Practices